krypciak/cc-extra-dialogue/README.md

 # CrossCode Extra Dialogue

+## NOTE: This wasn't created by me!
+The author wants to stay anonymous and has agreed for further distribution of this mod.

 ![CrossCode Extra Dialogue Banner](docs/images/title.png)

 This mod adds more lore-friendly dialogue for party members, that previously had no interactions with each other.